 Viva Voce: Biltmore’s Oral History Program

-Have you ever wondered how exactly our Museum Services department knows so much about life on the estate during the Vanderbilts' era?
+Have you ever wondered how exactly our Museum Services department knows so much about life on the estate during the Vanderbilts’ era?
+Our Oral History Program helps to fill in the gaps of our archival records with the details of the everyday.

 “Many of the documents in our archives are financial or administrative in nature, such as payroll slips and receipts,” explains Winnie Titchener-Coyle, Biltmore’s Associate Archivist.
 “But not much of what we have sheds light on the daily lives of people who lived and worked on the estate.”

-That’s where our Oral History Program comes into play, helping to fill in the gaps of our archival records with the details of the everyday.
 The program allows us to ask specific questions about celebrations, meals, and leisure time.

 “I think one of the most important elements of the program is how it helps to personalize the story of Biltmore,” says Winnie.
 “It provides social and cultural context that we may not have otherwise.”